Website's previous version is available at www60.jinr.ru

 Members of Programme Advisory Committees

-Academician Emil Burzo, member of the Romanian Academy, member of the Presidium of the Romanian Academy, and President of the Cluj-Napoca Branch of the Romanian Academy, Director of Excellence Centre on Condensed Matter Physics, Director of the Master Program in Solid State Physics was an active Member of Programme Advisory Committee for Condensed Matter Physics, in 2006-2016.
+Academician Emil Burzo, member of the Romanian Academy, Director of Excellence Centre on Condensed Matter Physics, Director of the Master and PhD programs in Solid State Physics, and Member of the Presidium of the Romanian Academy and President of the Cluj-Napoca Branch of the Romanian Academy, was an active Member of the Programme Advisory Committee for Condensed Matter Physics from 2006 to 2016.

 National group